-Before each shot I had to wait for people to pass, and set stuff up.
+Before each shot I had to wait for people to pass through, and set stuff up.
 Others attending the tour walked around, took some photos, learned stories and enjoyed their time at the cafe.
+I did not.

 I’ll give you another example.
-When I was recently invited to Italy I had to attend a photoshoot, and for 2 days I saw nothing but one spa and one side of a ski slope, as each scene and shots had to be repeated and took hours.
-For me this is work.
-And in the evening instead of enjoying drinks and beautiful views, I have to answer emails, edit photos (that often take 10 minutes per photo), and prepare all my equipment for the next day.
+When I was recently invited to Italy I had to attend a photoshoot.
+For 2 days I saw nothing but one spa and one side of a ski slope, as each scene and shots had to be repeated many times.
+For me, this is work and not being paid to travel.
+In the evening instead of enjoying drinks and beautiful views, I had to answer emails, edit photos (that often take 15 minutes per photo), and prepare my gear for the next day.
 Does it seem more like work or a holiday to you…?

 What about when I get home from a trip?
-Unless I was a blogger only posting photos and not providing my audience with useful information, I still need to research facts, write everything up, and do some administration work.
+Unless I was a blogger only posting photos and not providing my audience with useful information, I still need to research facts, write everything up, work on blog’s back-end, and do some administration work.
 My work doesn’t end with the trip, it pretty much starts there.

-So while you might see some fantastic colorful photos and stories, think twice if that’s something you want to do.
+While you might see some fantastic colorful photos and stories, think twice if that’s something you want to do.
 Don’t you sometimes go for a fun lunch at the office?
 Or have some cool after work drinks with your colleagues?
-You have fun at work too, and so do I. But it doesn’t mean that my life is always a bed of roses.
+You can have fun while at work too, and so do I, but it doesn’t mean that my life is always a bed of roses.

-I think that the life of a travel blogger can also be lonely.
+I think that the life of a full-time traveler can also be lonely as the sad death of Anthony Bourdain showed the world.
 I’m a very social bee.
 When I used to work at the office I chatted with my colleagues all the time and was meeting friends after work too.
-But as a blogger I work at home.
+As a blogger, I usually work from home.

-I’m blessed now that my boyfriend also works at home.
-But, when I was living in London my friends were gone to work and I was stuck in the apartment all day by myself as I had a lot of work to do.
-While I had the freedom to get up and leave whenever and travel whenever, if I did it all the time I’d have no blogging business and that would be just fun.
+I’m blessed now that my husband also works from home, but when I was living in London my friends were gone to work and I was stuck in the apartment all day by myself.
+While I had the freedom to get up and leave whenever and travel whenever, if I did it all the time I’d have no money and no blog as a business.